Chubar, Shaft

-Chubar (چوبر) (Note: Also romanized as Choobor, Chowbar, Chūbar, and Chuber; also known as Chobar) is a village in, and the capital of, Chubar Rural District of Ahmadsargurab District, Shaft County, Gilan province, Iran.
+Chubar (چوبر) (Note: Also romanized as Choobor, Chowbar, Chūbar, and Chuber; also known as Chobar) is a village in, and the capital of, Chubar Rural District in Ahmadsargurab District of Shaft County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,248 in 335 households.
 The following census in 2011 counted 1,265 people in 375 households.
 The 2016 census measured the population of the village as 1,069 people in 360 households.
 It was the most populous village in its rural district.